 The money that is awarded in a settlement or through a lawsuit can be used to pay for medical expenses, lost work wages and any long-term disability or rehabilitative care that is needed.
 Pain and suffering compensation may also be awarded in some cases.
 If the pedestrian also experienced any type of property damage from the accident, compensation may be given to cover those losses as well.

-Beverly Hills pedestrian victims and people in other parts of the Los Angeles area who were seriously injured from auto accidents can contact Jacoby & Meyers for legal guidance.
-Each case is handled individually and reviewed in a timely manner.
+Beverly Hills pedestrian victims in Los Angeles who were seriously injured from auto accidents should contact Jacoby & Meyers for legal guidance and representation.
+Each case is evaluated on the facts and our strategy is discussed with you during your consultation.

 The legal field allows us, as your attorney, to pursue a claim against the driver if they acted in an unlawful manner, committed a driving violation or broke the law at the time of the accident.
 This would include drivers driving under the influence which could qualify as a misdemeanor or felony DUI.
 It would also include drivers' failing to pay attention, driving too fast or at an unsafe speed in violation of California Vehicle Code Section 22350, running a stop sign or other violations of the prevailing Vehicle Code section.
 Typically, pedestrian accidents occur at an intersection or when a pedestrian is in the crosswalk.